Data Science and AI for Good: A Fireside Chat with Columbia University Professors

 So in order to understand that, I wanted to take you back to 2012.
 That was when the Data Science Institute started forming.
 And we were thinking about this mission for data for good right at that time, at the time when AI hadn't taken off, machine learning was there.

-And here, our efforts at the Data Science Institute were really to make people aware: it’s not that whatever AI can do, we must do.
-We should also think about what AI should do.
-Once you have immense amounts of data, you can extract things for positive purposes or for negative purposes.
-And we would like to support positive purposes.
+It's not that whatever AI can do, we must do.
+But to give people pause to say that we should also think about what AI should do.
+So in that sense, it was an early effort to really focus people's attention to this particular factor that once you have immense amount of data, you can extract things for positive purposes, you can extract things for negative purposes, and we would like to support positive purposes.

 Ramachandran S:

 Very profound thoughts, professor, very deep.
 Thank you so much.
-Coming back to you, Professor Vishal, you have been a proponent of net neutrality.
-But do you think post-pandemic it has taken a step back?
-Has there been an impact on net neutrality because broadband has become so essential, not just in corporate life, but even for education and for the common man across all countries?
+Coming back to you, Professor Vishal, you have been a proponent of net neutrality, but do you think post-pandemic it has taken a step back?
+Has there been an impact on net neutrality because broadband has become so essential, not just in corporate life, but even for education and even for common man across all countries.
 What is your take on net neutrality as we see it today?

 Vishal Misra:

-So as a result, what happened was they came into the market initially, if you remember those days, they could not make that part free.
+So as a result, happened was they came into the market initially, if you remember those days.
+They could not make that part free.
 So they made everything free, even Netflix or Amazon Prime or whatever.
 All sorts of content providers got the benefit of lower pricing because of the way Jio approached the market after the differential pricing ruling.

-As a result, the other ISPs in India had to lower their prices, had to match, and had to compete with better services.
-Now, if you look at internet service in India, worldwide it’s probably amongst the cheapest and the best.
-People don’t realize that, but that net neutrality ruling had a silent role to play in that.
+As a result, the other ISPs in India had to lower their prices, had to match, and had to sort of compete with better services.
+And so what has happened now that if you look at the internet service in India, worldwide it's probably amongst the cheapest and the best.
+And people don't realize that, but that net neutrality ruling had a silent role to play in that.

-So instead of thinking it has taken a backseat, silently it has really helped with work from home and providing really good internet services to Indian citizens.
+So I would say that you know, instead of thinking that it has taken a backseat, silently it has really helped with work from home and providing really good internet services to Indian citizens.

 Ramachandran S: